rails-engine/flow_core/README.md

 FlowCore basically followed best practice of Rails engine, you can extend as [Rails Guides](https://guides.rubyonrails.org/engines.html#improving-engine-functionality) suggests.

-Your app-specific workflow triggers, callbacks and guards can be extended via [Single Table Inheritance](https://guides.rubyonrails.org/association_basics.html#single-table-inheritance)
+Your app-specific workflow triggers, and guards can be extended via [Single Table Inheritance](https://guides.rubyonrails.org/association_basics.html#single-table-inheritance)

 FlowCore also provides callbacks for triggers (which control behavior of a transition) covered whole task lifecycle.